brightway-lca/brightwebapp/docs/webapp.md

     All dependencies of the web application must be installed in the virtual environment from which the `panel convert` command is called.

-#### Pyodide Python Package Versions

-Pyodide is a monolithic distribution of Python, which means that it ships with a specific set of Python packages and versions.
+[Pyodide](https://pyodide.org/en/stable/index.html) is a monolithic distribution of Python, which means that it ships with a specific set of Python packages and versions.
 The versions of the packages are fixed and cannot be changed.
 The list of packages and their versions are listed under ["Packages in Pyodide"](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).

 #### Specifying the Pyodide Version